-Figure 13 shows these sensitivities as derived from empty field observations and calculated using OSA 7.
-Tables 4, 5 and 6 give some of the actual values.
-Note that the PICsIT sensitivities have not changed with respect to AO-3 esitmates.
-They agree with the observed sensitivities within a factor of \sim 2.
-This difference is due to systematics, which increase partly due to long observations (typically >500 ks), and partly due to a large number of source in the range 20-150 keV.
-The latter does not affect the sensitivity at higher energies where there are few bright sources.
+Figure 14 shows the sensitivity curves derived from empty field observations, and Tables 4 to 7 give some of the actual values.
+Theoretical agree with the observed sensitivities within a factor of \sim 2.
+This difference is due to systematic effects, that increase partly due to long observations (>500 ks), and partly due to a large number of sources, this only at low energies.